- Telephone 0131 226 7614

 Beautiful Thai food served with contemporary elegance and stunning views.

-- High point: Those views
+- High point: The rooftop and the views

 Following the opening of its first Scottish restaurant in Glasgow earlier this year, Chaophraya has opened in the heart of Edinburgh at one of the most prestigious addresses in the city, 33 Castle Street, formerly Tony Singh’s Oloroso.